 Message From the Director

 Welcome to the Center for Interdisciplinary Programs!
-Under the umbrella of CIP, you will find the International Area Studies major and four interdisciplinary minors: Africana Studies, Greek Studies, Judaic Studies, and Women’s Studies.
+Under the umbrella of CIP, you will find the International Area Studies major and four interdisciplinary minors: Africana Studies, International Area Studies, Judaic Studies, and Women’s and Gender Studies.
 Each of these programs offer the unique opportunity to draw on disciplines across the College of Arts and Sciences and the University, providing a broader range of courses than in “traditional” majors and minors.

 The CIP also houses interdisciplinary minors that help broaden student’s experiences at Drexel and expose them to new ways of looking at the world.
 Africana Studies offers an interdisciplinary examination of the black experience in the Americas, Africa, the Caribbean and Latin America.
-Greek Studies provides a dynamic learning experience with coursework that introduces students to Greek culture and its Modern language.
 Judaic Studies offers courses on Jewish history, culture, religion, and politics that explore the Jewish experience.
-Women’s Studies gives students a broad, interdisciplinary understanding of the ways in which gender interacts with race, class, ethnicity, age, and sexual orientation to shape human consciousness and determine the social, political, and cultural organization of society throughout history.
+Women’s and Gender Studies gives students a broad, interdisciplinary understanding of the ways in which gender interacts with race, class, ethnicity, age, and sexual orientation to shape human consciousness and determine the social, political, and cultural organization of society throughout history.
 As a whole, CIP offers programs that stretch across disciplines and sponsors diverse educational programming in and out of the classroom.